 OPEN Government Data ActOn March 29, 2017, bipartisan supporters reintroduced the Open, Public, Electronic and Necessary (OPEN) Government Data Act (S. 760, H.R.
-1770), which will require all federal agencies to publish their information online, using non-proprietary, searchable data formats.
+1770), which will require federal agencies to publish their information online, using machine-readable data formats.
+In 2017 both the Senate and House passed revised versions of the bill.

 Government information should be published as machine-readable data – not documents.

-The Open, Public, Electronic and Necessary (OPEN) Government Data Act provides a sweeping, government-wide mandate for federal agencies to publish all their information as open data – using standardized, nonproprietary formats.
+The Open, Public, Electronic and Necessary (OPEN) Government Data Act provides a sweeping, government-wide mandate for federal agencies to publish all their information as open data – using standardized, non-proprietary formats.
 The OPEN Government Data Act builds on President Obama’s May 2013 Open Data Policy.
-It makes the key aspects of the Open Data Policy permanent and mandatory. on Saturday, December 10, 2016 the Senate Unanimously passed the OPEN Government Data Act (S.2852).
+It makes the key aspects of the Open Data Policy permanent.

-Section 5 would make every failure to use open data – the SEC’s reliance on document-based corporate disclosures, the government’s continued use of the proprietary DUNS Number, the IRS’ reluctance to move to e-filing – legally questionable.
-Section 5 will provide a powerful tool for open data reforms in every area of the government’s information portfolio.
+It would make a federal agency’s failure to utilize open data legally questionable.
+The legislation will provide a powerful tool for open data reforms in every area of the government’s information portfolio.

-Section 7 of the OPEN Government Data Act requires agencies to maintain, and publish, an Enterprise Data Inventory of all data assets.
-The Enterprise Data Inventory will help agencies and open data advocates identify key government information resources and transform them from documents and siloed databases into open data.
+The OPEN Government Data Act also requires agencies to maintain, and publish, a comprehensive data inventory of all data assets.
+The data inventory will help agencies and open data advocates identify key government information resources and transform them from documents and siloed databases into open data.

 OPEN Government Data Act Resources

-- Text of the OPEN Government Data Act on Congress.gov – Senate version and House version
+- Identical text of he OPEN Government Data Act reintroduced in the 115th Congress: Senate version S.760 and House version H.R.
+1770

 - Section-by-section summary published by Rep. Kilmer’s office